veritaserum27/Ground-Truth-Curation-App/docs/GroundTruthERD.md

 ## Conversation

-A `Conversation` is comprised of multiple `Ground Truth Definition` entities across a single `Context`.
+A `Conversation` is is grounded in a single `Context`.

 - `conversationId`: The primary key unique identifier for a specific set of user queries that are asked across the same context
 - `contextId`: The foreign key that points back to the context of this conversation

-## Ground Truth Definition - Converstaion
+## Ground Truth Definition - Conversation Relationship Table

 A relationship table that associates `conversationId` and `groundTruthId` identifiers to build this many-to-many relationhip.
+Multiple `Conversation` entites can related to multiple `Ground Truth Definition` entites.